Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Milan: 3 hours to 3 hours 30 minutes | 📍 Google Maps | Website

 Visitors on a budget can still appreciate Venice and its canal with a stroll across the city’s four bridges and St. Mark’s Square.
 Venice also offers a ton of cultural attractions including Doge’s Palace, Saint Mark’s Basilica, and Palazzo Contarini del Bovolo.
+See Taylor’s ultimate guide to the areas & hotels to stay in Venice if you want to extend your trip overnight.

 👉 Pro Tip: There are a lot of activities in Venice and it’s a bit far from Milan, so it’s easier to join an organized tour.
-This Venice Full-Day Guided Tour From Milan is a terrific option because it’ll show you all the top sites with free time to wander Venice by yourself.
+This Venice Full-Day Guided Tour From Milan is a terrific option because it’ll show you all the top sites with free time to wander the city by yourself.

 Lake Maggiore